 It is very helpful to the specialist if a person who saw what happened goes with you to the appointment.
 Sometimes the specialist can give a cause of the event from the description and examination alone.
 Sometimes further tests are advised.
 These may include the following:

-- A brain scan - usually a magnetic resonance imaging (MRI) scan or computed tomography (CT) scan - can show abnormalities affecting the structure of different parts of the brain.
+- A brain scan - usually a magnetic resonance imaging (MRI) scan or computerised tomography (CT) scan - can show abnormalities affecting the structure of different parts of the brain.

 - Electroencephalograph (EEG).
 This test records the electrical activity of the brain.
 Special stickers are placed on various parts of the scalp.
 They are connected to the EEG machine.
 This amplifies the tiny electrical messages given off by the brain and records their pattern on paper or computer.
 The test is painless.
 Some types of seizure produce typical EEG patterns.
 However, a normal recording does not rule out epilepsy, and not all EEG abnormalities are related to epilepsy.

 - Blood tests and other tests may be advised to check on your general well-being.
 They may also look for other possible causes of the event.

 Although helpful, tests are not foolproof.
 It is possible to have epilepsy with normal test results.
 Also, if an abnormality is found on a brain scan, it does not prove that it causes seizures.
 However, tests may help to decide if the event was a seizure or caused by something else.

 Sometimes no firm cause can be found to explain the event.
 A doctor may advise to wait and see if it happens again if there is doubt about the diagnosis.

 Even if a seizure is diagnosed, it may be the only one you ever have.
 For this reason epilepsy is not usually diagnosed after a single seizure.
 The definition of epilepsy is recurrent seizures.
 See the other leaflets in this series for information about the different types of epilepsy.

 Epilepsies: diagnosis and management; NICE Clinical Guideline (January 2012)